jpt1729/Alarm-Clock/JOURNAL.md

 Here it is now!
 I like the cases structure and how it looks ngl.
 ![image](https://github.com/user-attachments/assets/ff4bed27-d774-4eb3-8080-7569e63502f8)

+Some stuff I added are beepers to help me actually wake up they are placed on the snooze button (Not sure if you can see them but they are there)
 After this, I have only the hard part which is just making the code!